 Additional egg handling and safety information can be found in the materials listed below and on the next page.
 Copies can be ordered by filling out the requested information.

 A great way to review egg safety basics with foodservice staff.
 Keeps key information “top of mind.”
-11-3/4" x 15", laminated, double-faced adhesive on back.
+11-3/4" x 15", laminated.
 In English/Spanish.
 Order Form.

 The Special of the Day DVD Companion Handout-English—Download PDF